aws/aws-rfdk/examples/deadline/Local-Zone/README.md

 #### Network Tier

-The network tier sets up a [VPC](https://aws.amazon.com/vpc/), which is within a [Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html).
-These both span across all of the standard availability zones and local zones that are used, but the NAT Gateway for the VPC is only added to the stardard zones, as it is not avaiable in any local zones at this time.
+The network tier sets up a [VPC](https://aws.amazon.com/vpc/) that spans across all of the standard availability zones and local zones that are used, but the NAT Gateway for the VPC is only added to the standard zones, as it is not available in any local zones at this time.
+In this tier we override the Stack's `availabilityZones()` method, which returns the list of availability zones the Stack can use.
+It's by this mechanism that we control which zones the VPC will be deployed to.

 #### Security Tier